 - Advanced Technologies

-Traditional open back procedures have dominated the field of spine surgery for years.
-However, the scientific knowledge base continues to grow and due to recent advances in medicine and new technologies, today’s patients have an effective alternative for addressing degenerative spine conditions in the form of minimally invasive spine surgery.
+Traditional open back procedures have been the norm in the field of spine surgery for years.
+However, due to advances in surgical technique and the development of new technologies, patients now have an effective alternative for addressing degenerative spine conditions in the form of minimally invasive spine surgery.
 Although this type of surgery is sometimes called laser spine surgery, minimally invasive procedures do not always involve the use of a laser.

 The facts about traditional open spine surgery

 - Traditional open spine surgery often leaves large scars due to the large incision required.
 In a minimally invasive spine procedure, the surgeon will make a small incision and avoid creating scar tissue; traditional surgery requires an incision of several inches, which means a larger scar.

 - Traditional open spine surgery requires a longer recovery time.
 Because it is more invasive and involves cutting and stitching of muscle, traditional open spine surgery will result in a hospital stay and a longer period of recuperation.
-A minimally invasive procedure is performed on an outpatient basis and allows you to heal much more quickly.^
+A minimally invasive procedure is performed on an outpatient basis and requires no lengthy recovery.^

-The results speak for themselves.
-At Laser Spine Institute, we have a patient satisfaction score of 96 and patient recommendation score of 99 percent.^ 83 percent of our minimally invasive decompression patients return to work within three months of surgery and 88 percent return to daily activities in three months.
-To date, we have helped more than 75,000 patients find meaningful relief from their neck and back pain with our minimally invasive decompression and stabilization procedures..
+At Laser Spine Institute, we have a patient satisfaction score of 98^ and patient recommendation score of 98 out of 100.^ 81 percent of our minimally invasive decompression patients return to work within three months of surgery, and 88 percent return to daily activities in three months.^ To date, we have helped thousands of patients find relief from their neck and back pain with our minimally invasive decompression and stabilization procedures.

-If your physician has recommended spine surgery, consider Laser Spine Institute before resigning to traditional open spine surgery.
-For more information about Laser Spine Institute’s state-of-the-art spine procedures, or to receive a review of your most recent MRI report or CT scan results, contact Laser Spine Institute today.
+If your doctor has recommended spine surgery, consider Laser Spine Institute before consenting to undergo a traditional open spine procedure.
+For more information about Laser Spine Institute’s state-of-the-art spine procedures, contact Laser Spine Institute today.